-The nature and extent of stress tests should be appropriate for the size, complexity, risk profile and risk appetite of the credit union.
+The nature and extent of stress tests should be appropriate for the size, structure, complexity and risk profile of the credit union.
 Stress test assumptions should be documented and supported by appropriate rationale.

-Role of the Board and Senior Management
+Role of the board and senior management

-Board and senior management involvement in the stress testing program is essential.
-The board has ultimate responsibility and oversight of the stress testing program and should:
+Board and Senior Management involvement in the stress testing program is essential.
+The Board has ultimate responsibility and oversight of the stress testing program and should:

-- be aware of the key findings from stress tests, including the potential impacts of stress events on the risk profile of financial condition and risk profile of the credit union; and - ensure that the credit union has established and implemented policies addressing stress testing requirements that are enterprise wide and that stress testing is appropriately used as a risk management tool.
+• be aware of the key findings from stress tests, including the potential impacts of stress events on the risk profile of financial condition and risk profile of the credit union; and ensure that the credit union has established and implemented policies addressing stress testing requirements that are enterprise-wide and that stress testing is appropriately used as a risk management tool.

-Senior management is accountable for the program's implementation and management and for ensuring that the credit union has adequate plans to deal with remote but plausible stress scenarios.
-Senior management should:
+Senior Management is accountable for the program's implementation and for ensuring that the credit union has adequate plans to deal with remote but plausible stress scenarios.

+Senior Management should: